-While bottom bar is great tool for consumers giving them quick navigation pathways through their Android device, it doesn’t fit well for lots of enterprise use cases.
-For scenarios like public kiosk, digital signage, where device is intended to be used for a dedicated purpose, running a particular application all the time, bottom bar gives access to prohibited sections of Android.
+While the bottom bar is a great tool for consumers giving them quick navigation pathways through their Android device, it doesn’t fit very well with lots of enterprise use cases.
+For scenarios like public kiosk, digital signage, where the device is intended to be used for a dedicated purpose, running a particular application all the time, bottom bar gives access to prohibited sections of Android settings.
 This can lead to non-functional deployment and device misuse.

 Hidden Bottom Bar option not only hides the bottom bar but also allows your applications to make full use of available screen space.